The Role of Pseudo-labels in Self-training Linear Classifiers on High-dimensional Gaussian Mixture Data: Analysis of RS solution

-where $M_0, m_0, B_0$ are the initial conditions. \end{claim} See Appendix \ref{app: derivation of differential equation squared loss} for the derivation of this claim.
+where $M_0, m_0, B_0$ are the initial conditions. \end{prediction} See Appendix \ref{app: derivation of differential equation squared loss} for the derivation of this prediction.
 As expected, the cosine similarity monotonically increases.
 In particular, the deviation of $M_{\tilde{t}}$ from unity is decreasing in an exponential manner.
+Moreover, this result is valid as long as $\alpha_U>1$.
+Otherwise the time scales $\tau_m, \tau_M$ are negative, causing the divergence of $M_t, m_t$.
+This indicates that the theory is not self-consistent.
+Recall that the value $\alpha_U=1$ is exactly the point that separates the under-/over-parameterized setup in this squared loss case.
+This perturbative analysis supports the numerical observation that a batch size $\alpha_U$ that is too small may not improve performance, implying that other special care is needed in overparameterized cases.